po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * Open `25-Ins_Manifest/index.html` with Live Server and demonstrate the following:

-  * Click the Install! button on the webpage.
+  * Click the button that states "Click Me to Install!" on the webpage.

 * Navigate to your computer's Launchpad (Mac) or Desktop (Windows) to demonstrate the following:

-  * The app is installed and an the icon appears.
+  * The app is installed and the icon appears.

   * When we click on the icon, the app launches.